 For seborrhoea oleosa

-Characterised by excess oil and scales.
+| Characterized by excess oil and scales. |

 Sulfur

-Removes crust and scales and decreases the amount of scales being produced.
+| Removes crust and scales.
 Antifungal & Antibacterial.
 Decreases the amount of itchiness.
-Best used when combined with the same amount of concentration of salicylic acid.
+Best used when combined with the same amount of concentration of salicylic acid. |

 Salicylic acid

-Removes scale and crust, and reduces scale production.
+| Removes scale and crust and reduces scale production.
 Decreases the amount of itchiness.
 Antibacterial.
-Works best when used with an equal concentration of sulfur.
+Works best when used with an equal concentration of sulfur. |

 Refined Tar

-This is the most powerful ingredient for use in decreasing the amount of scales being made.
+| This is the most powerful ingredient to decrease the number of scales being made.
 Decreases the amount of itchiness.
 Degreases May be irritating to your pet.
-Don’t use on cats.
+Don’t use on cats. |

-Removes scale and crust, and reduces scale production Antifungal & Antibacterial.
+Selenium sulfide | Removes scale and crust and reduces scale production Antifungal & Antibacterial.
 Degreases Can irritate mucous membranes and scrotum.
 Only use it for severe oiliness or yeast infections.
 Needs to stay on for a minimum of 10 minutes for the antifungal properties to work fully.
-Don’t use on cats.
+Don’t use on cats. |

 Benzoyl peroxide